Fluctuations for matrix-valued Gaussian processes

 To overcome this difficulty, we use techniques from the theory of Malliavin calculus which have been quite effective for studying limit distributions of functionals of Gaussian processes, see for instance, the monograph of Nourdin and Peccati \cite{nourdin2012normal} for a presentation of the recent advances in these topics.
 We would also like to emphasize that the results here presented are only proved for real symmetric matrices while those considered in \cite{cabanal2001fluctuations} and \cite{perez2007functional} hold for complex Hermitian matrices.
-Unfortunately, our methodology cannot be directly applied to the GUE regime leaving this problem for future research.
+It is worth mentioning that although a Malliavin calculus methodology can be established in the GUE regime as well, such techniques must be applied to each entry of the underlying stochastic matrix, which causes the computations to increase too much in their complexity when passing from orthogonal to unitary ensembles.
+This makes the GUE calculations intractable to us.
+For this reason, we have decided to focus momentarily on the GOE case, leaving the study of the remaining ensembles as an interesting open problem for future research.

 In order to present our main results, we introduce the following notation.
 For a fixed covariance function $R(s,t)$, we define its associated standard deviation $\sigma_s$, and correlation coefficient $\rho_{s,t}$, by